0

 The Inventors of the Second Harlem Shake

 Say hello to 5 friends from Caloundra, Australia who call themselves TSCS.
 Apparently we cannot come up with any goof viral dances here in the United States, so we must import them from South Korea (Gangnam Style) and now Australia.
-Below is the original viral video.
+Below is the original viral video that at the time of this posting has amassed 14 million views.

 The new Harlem Shake has spawned over 40,000 different YouTube versions.
 The total view count according to TSCS has given all the versions of the dance a combined 175 million views.
 To us, it seems there really isn’t quite a “dance” per se, you can learn… it’s more of flailing around and do a sort of thrusting motion until the song hits a climax and cues the surprising scenery of extras and props dancing in original and creative ways.
 You could almost say rather than having an official dance, this version of the Harlem Dance rewards the most original versions that can stand out from the rest.